lushepherd/Portfolio-Assignment-T1A2/readme.md

 - Header and footer with my name, navigation and social media links
 - A clear photo of me to show who I am
+- Pictures of my cats who inspired a lot of the images on my website
 - A link to download my resume styled like a button so it is clearly visible
 - A link to jump to the "Work history" and "education" sections as it is a longer webpage
 - The introductory "About me" is a short profile or overview of my work history